pbshgthm/pbsh/content/works/sample.md

 ---

-# Great height in the atmosphere
+# Great height in the atmosphere#DESIGN

 Apparently we _had reached a great height in the atmosphere_, for the sky was a dead black, and the stars had ceased to twinkle.
 By the same illusion which lifts the horizon of the sea to the level of the spectator on a hillside, the sable cloud beneath was dished out, and the car seemed to float in the **middle of an immense dark** sphere, whose upper half was strewn with silver.
 Looking down into the dark gulf below, I could see a ruddy light streaming through a rift in the clouds.